Career Resources for Students with Disabilities

 When to Disclose a Disability

-For job seekers with a hidden disability disclosure isn't necessary until a job offer is received.
+For job seekers with a non-apparent disability, disclosure isn't necessary until a job offer is received.
 For others, it's necessary to disclose a disability before an interview so accommodations can be made.
 For tips, considerations, and timing on how to disclose, check out this guide.

 Under the Americans with Disabilities Act, an employer must provide you with reasonable accommodation for both job interviews and employment unless it provides an "undue hardship."
 For more details on what constitutes reasonable accommodation and related tips visit the U.S. Equal Employment Opportunity Commission.

 To learn about accommodation options for specific disabilities visit the Job Accommodations Network.

 How to Disclose a Disability and Ask for Accommodation